tritemio/FRETBursts/docs/source/installation.rst

 the environment file, you can restore the old environment with the exact version of all packages using a single command.
 Having a saved environment saves you the trouble of finding and fixing numerous, time-wasting incompatibilities.

+Refer to the conda documentation `Managing environments <https://conda.io/docs/using/envs.html>`__ for details.